Hazardous Materials Recycling Programs

 For further information on any of the hazardous materials recycling programs listed below, please contact Environmental Affairs staff.
 To submit your materials for recycling, please fill out our Chemical Waste Disposal form.

-UNC-CH has a program to recycle electronic circuit boards, token ring cards, etc. The boards are disassembled, crushed and melted by a metals recycler to recover lead and other metals.
+UNC-Chapel Hill has a program to recycle electronic circuit boards, token ring cards, etc. The boards are disassembled, crushed and melted by a metals recycler to recover lead and other metals.
 Due to the high lead content of solder used on electronic boards, the boards are not acceptable for disposal in landfills.